Strengthening the Guyanese Criminal Justice System (2015 - 2021)

 Guyana is a small South American country bordering Venezuela, Suriname and Brazil.
 In recent years there has been a significant increase in violent crime, murder and armed robbery.
-Gun crime was reported by the Guyana Police Force to have risen by 27% in 2014 based on the same period as 2013.
-Domestic violence is rife with 4000 reports of domestic violence in 2014.
-Guyana also suffers from an increase in illicit drug smuggling due to its location; organized criminal gangs are trafficking cocaine that largely originates in Peru, Colombia and Bolivia to Africa, Europe and North America from Guyana’s coast.
+In 2014 the Guyana Police Force reported that gun crime rose by 27% based on the same period as 2013.
+Domestic violence was rife with 4000 reports of domestic violence in 2014.
+Guyana also suffers from an increase in illicit drug smuggling.
+Due to its location, organized criminal gangs are trafficking cocaine that largely originates in Peru, Colombia and Bolivia from Guyana’s coast to Africa, Europe and North America.

-In August 2015, JES began implementing a $750,000 two year program, Anti-Crime Capacity Building Program of Global Affairs Canada, that would help to address the serious concerns identified in the diagnostic mission.
+In August 2015, JES began implementing a two-year program, Anti-Crime Capacity Building Program of Global Affairs Canada, that would help to address the serious concerns identified in the diagnostic mission.

-The project is being implemented under the direction of a Project Advisory Committee (PAC) with representatives from the Minister of Public Security, Guyanese Police Force, the Minister of Legal Affairs, The Department of Public Prosecutions (DPP) and the Guyanese Judiciary.
-All project activities will be delivered in Georgetown with technical assistance provided by Canadian legal experts.
+The project was implemented under the direction of a Project Advisory Committee (PAC) with representatives from the Minister of Public Security, Guyanese Police Force, the Minister of Legal Affairs, The Department of Public Prosecutions (DPP) and the Guyanese Judiciary.
+All project activities were delivered in Georgetown with technical assistance provided by Canadian legal experts.

 The ‘Strengthening the Guyanese Criminal Justice System’ project in Guyana is focused on two outcomes: